kirmorozov/magento-gae/README.md

 ##### License

-    Magento-GAE - extension which provides compatibility with Google App Engine.
+    Magento-GAE - Magento in GAE Compatibility
     Copyright (C) 2013  Kirill Morozov <kir.morozov@gmail.com>

     This program is free software: you can redistribute it and/or modify